 As some of its most important historical contributions, the organization cites the filing of amicus briefs in important court cases.
 In a one-page 50th anniversary message from 2020, Legal Momentum singled out for special mention an amicus the organization contributed in Price Waterhouse v.
 Hopkins—a landmark workplace discrimination ruling from the late 1980s.
 Amicus briefs allow parties not representing clients in a case to register their perspective or opinions before the court.
 Legal Momentum was cited in a law journal as one of at least 44 organizations registering an amicus in the case against the position taken by the accounting firm Price Waterhouse.
 In cases before the U.S. Supreme Court that have the potential to significantly alter American law and public policy, it is not uncommon for dozens of organizations and persons to contribute amicus opinions.
 3 4 5

-Legal Momentum was founded on March 16, 1970 as a non-profit organization by the founders and earliest members of the National Organization of Women (NOW).
+Legal Momentum was founded in 1970 as a non-profit organization by the founders and earliest members of the National Organization of Women (NOW).
 It was originally known as the NOW Legal Defense and Education Fund.
 Some of its earliest board members were also the NOW founders: Muriel Fox, Sylvia Roberts, Betty Friedan, and Gene Boyer.
 6

 Overview and Activities